Climate change in Oklahoma: Oklahoma's Potential in Carbon Removal

+Economic Opportunities and Industry Growth

+The carbon removal industry presents significant economic opportunities for Oklahoma.
+With estimates projecting a trillion-dollar market by 2050, the state can capitalize on its resources, skilled workforce, and industrial project development experience to drive innovation and create jobs.
+Energy companies in Oklahoma, such as Devon Energy, have relevant expertise in well drilling and subsurface geology, essential for carbon storage initiatives.

+Academic and Research Institutions

+Oklahoma is home to universities with programs relevant to carbon removal.
+Institutions like Oklahoma State University, the University of Oklahoma, and the University of Tulsa contribute to the state's research and development capabilities.
+Their contributions range from exploring carbon removal techniques to improving soil health and increasing crop yields through carbon dioxide removal.

+Government Support and Funding

+To maximize Oklahoma's potential as a leader in carbon removal, collaboration between the state's elected representatives, the federal government, and industry experts is crucial.
+Philip-Michael Weiner, a Tulsa resident and founding partner at Recapture, a tech-agnostic utility-scale carbon project developer, has emphasized the importance of government support in realizing Oklahoma's carbon removal goals.
+Weiner suggests that government initiatives should focus on providing research, development, and demonstration funding to accelerate the growth of the carbon removal sector.
+Congressional representatives like Congressman Frank Lucas and Congresswoman Stephanie Bice, who serve on the House Committee on Science, Space and Technology, play a vital role in advocating for Oklahoma's position as a leader in carbon dioxide removal.

 Wildfires, tornadoes, and landscape change

 "Higher temperatures and drought are likely to increase the severity, frequency, and extent of wildfires, which could harm property, livelihoods, and human health.
 On average, more than 1 percent of the land in Oklahoma has burned each decade since 1984.
 Wildfire smoke pollutes the air and can increase medical visits for chest pains, respiratory problems, and heart problems".

 "The combination of more fires and drier conditions may change parts of Oklahoma’s landscape.
 Many plants and animals living in the dry lands of western Oklahoma are already near the limits of what they can tolerate.
 In some cases, native vegetation may persist as the climate changes.
 But when fire destroys the natural cover, the native grasses and woody plants may be replaced by non-native grasses, which can become established more readily after a fire.
 Because non-native grasses are generally more prone to intense fires, native plants may be unable to re-establish themselves.

 "Scientists do not know how the frequency and severity of tornadoes will change.
 Rising concentrations of greenhouse gases tend to increase humidity, and thus atmospheric instability, which would encourage tornadoes.
 But wind shear is likely to decrease, which would discourage tornadoes.
 Research is ongoing to learn whether tornadoes will be more or less frequent in the future.
 Because Oklahoma experiences about 60 tornadoes a year, such research is closely followed by meteorologists in the state".